decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 #### Uploading Your Video Showcase

+This video showcase will be displayed in the marketplace for buyers to see how the Smart Wearable works.

-To upload your video showcase, just drag and drop the file on the **_Upload a video for your smart wearable_** window or browse your computer. **Remember that the video max file size is 4MB and max duration is 15 seconds**.
+To upload your video showcase, just drag and drop a **.mp4** video file on the **_Upload a video for your smart wearable_** window or browse your computer. **Remember that the video max file size is 4MB and max duration is 15 seconds**.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/01_new_video.png" width="400" />